-“Protected Health Information” or “PHI” shall have the meaning ascribed to it in 45 CFR 160.103, but is limited to information Processed for, or on behalf of, Customer while providing HIPAA-Eligible Services.
+“Protected Health Information” or “PHI” shall have the meaning ascribed to it in 45 C.F.R. § 160.103, but is limited to information Processed for, or on behalf of, Customer while providing HIPAA-Eligible Services.

 “Secure” means to render unusable, unreadable, or indecipherable to unauthorized individuals through the use of a technology or methodology specified by the Secretary in the guidance issued under section 13402(h)(2) of the Health Information Technology for Economic and Clinical Health Act (the “Guidance”), as updated from time to time, which, in the case of electronic information, requires that it be encrypted in accordance with certain standards specified in the Guidance.